microsoft/playwright/docs-src/api-body.md

 - `path` <[string]>

 The file path to save the image to.
 The screenshot type will be inferred from file extension.
-If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the image won't be saved to the disk.

 ### option: ElementHandle.screenshot.type
 - `type` <"png"|"jpeg">